ampatspell/ember-cli-zuglet/API.md

 Returns a store `Auth` singleton instance.

+It is responsible for user management.
+Sign-up, sign-in and getting current user.

 ## storage `→ Storage`

 Returns a store `Storage` singleton instance.

+It lets you upload files, lookup and modify file metadata, get file public URLs.

 ## functions(region) `→ Functions`